Traditionally, manufacturing and shipping processes have simply focused on producing products to deliver to buyers who then sell them to consumers.

 In a digital world competition for new customers is truly global.
 Manufacturers must be willing to merge their offers and services, possibly working with others in the sector and supply chain to gain a competitive edge.

 For example, up to 15% of global sales parts for the automotive aftermarket will be bought and sold through B2B ecommerce.
 Frost and Sullivan predict that the market will be significantly disrupted through:

-- partnerships with distribution centres, dealers, and consumers to create improved ecommerce solutions
+- partnerships with distribution centers, dealers, and consumers to create improved ecommerce solutions

 - exclusion of third parties, who risk losing a significant share of the market.